gtoubassi/femtozip/README.md

    1. PHP or JSON serialized objects stored in memcached.
 The keys are repeated across documents, but not within a document.
    2. URLs stored in a free text search index such as Lucene.
 Urls often start with "http://www.", and have common pieces like ".com/" and ".html".
 Again this structure is repeated across documents, but not within a document.

-For more information, visit the FemtoZip wiki at http://github.com/gtoubassi/femtozip/wiki
+For more information, visit the [FemtoZip Wiki]: http://github.com/gtoubassi/femtozip/wiki